 Ideally, accessibility testing should be done earlier in the process, and not after a system is already in production.
 Hence, the testing tool should be flexible enough to support code-in-development testing.
 This means the tool should allow users (code developers, designers, and content authors) to test by uploading files directly and entering source code directly without requiring that code to be uploaded to a publicly accessible URL.

 How flexible and configurable is the testing tool?

-Websites with a large number of web pages and several subdomains should be looking for a testing tool that allows for targeted testing or can be configured to test a selected set of pages (out of the tens-of-thousands).
+Websites with a large number of web pages and several subdomains should be looking for a testing tool that allows for targeted testing or can be configured to test a selected set of pages (out of the tens of thousands).

-More so, it is now common for sites to use templates and content management systems, which means the same code to be reused every time an interface component of a specific type is used on different pages.
+More so, it is now common for sites to use templates and content management systems, which means the same code is to be reused every time an interface component of a specific type is used on different pages.
 In this case, any error in templates means every page will have the same error when it is actually one.
-The testing tool must now report results that separate common issues from unique ones to reduce or repetitive reporting and provide more accurate results.
+The testing tool must now report results that separate common issues from unique ones to reduce repetitive reporting and provide more accurate results.

 What is the quality of the result the tool provides?

 Accessibility experts may not necessarily do automated accessibility testing, and whoever is testing may rely entirely on the recommendation given by the testing tool.
 A testing tool that provides inaccurate or unreliable results is harmful to accessibility, dangerous for the project budgets and timelines, and ultimately catastrophic to the organization.
 The result should be useful, detailed with step-by-step, code-level examples of how the accessibility issues can be solved and not be full of jargon.

 Tools that poorly interpret the WCAG will confuse the team and probably delay decision-making and time spent on the project.